CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 code .
 ```

 A new VSCode windows will open for the `rust_dev_hello` project.
+Because of the SSH communication it asks for the passphrase.
 You can close now all other VSCode windows.

 Build and run the project in the `VSCode terminal`: